 “Designing and building a sustainable and just civilization…through pragmatic, well-designed, replicable, and scalable implementation of sustainable systems policy, education, research, and infrastructure”

 SSRF strives to be an active supporter of our community’s goals to become more sustainable and just.
-We are developing a number of programs focused on the needs of the community, individuals, local organizations and businesses, as well as faculty, students and staff at UC Santa Cruz.
+We are developing a number of programs focused on the needs of the community, individuals, local organizations and businesses, as well as faculty, students and staff at UC Santa Cruz and other Bay Area educational institutions.
 We collaborate with organizations, agencies and projects that share our interests and goals.
 If you are interested in working with SSRF, please contact us.

-Waste Not, Want Not is an initiative to work with the University of California and the City and County of Santa Cruz to address the region’s waste management challenges.
+Waste Not, Want Not is an initiative to work with local businesses and institutions and the City and County of Santa Cruz to address the region’s waste management challenges.
 SSRF is focusing on the procurement end of the materials flow cycle, since this is where careful product choices can have a significant impact on waste streams.
 If, for example, all containers and utensils flowing through a restaurant are readily compostable, customers don’t have to decide in which bin to put their wastes.
 And if businesses can provide reusable containers for bulk products, needless wrapping and bags are not necessary.
 You can find out more about this program here.
+SSRF Co-Director Kevin Bell recently gave a webinar on “Plastics, disposables, and sustainability in the post-recycling era,” You can find powerpoint slides here.

 Solar Equipment Program: The City of Santa Cruz has generously donated hundreds of solar panels and dozens of inverters to SSRF.
 These panels previously powered the Santa Cruz Street Maintenance building.
 The city has decided to replace them with newer, more efficient models, but this equipment is still in great working condition.
 In partnership with local solar installers, we are offering this equipment to community members.
 All are welcome to apply, but we are currently prioritizing those who wish to use the equipment for charitable, educational, social business, or research purposes.